FujoWebDev/community-at/src/content/docs/fujowebdev/structure.md

    4. **Use callout boxes/asides for:** _(note**:** we aren’t always using these right in our current material)_

-      1. **`::note`:** Information that is helpful to know but that isn’t solving an immediate problem.
+      1. **`:::note`:** Information that is helpful to know but that isn’t solving an immediate problem.
 Might be minor clarifications that enhance understanding without being critical, alternative approaches, or interesting background. _Examples include_: historical reasons for design choices, alternative tools, gentle reminders of past concepts.

       2. **`:::tip`:** Best practices, clever shortcuts, _great_ advice, or links to related guides.
 These are positive suggestions that will help people work smarter, get over anxieties, or learn more about the topic. _Examples include_: common keyboard shortcuts, optional (but useful) features, “this is hard for experts too”, links to deeper explanations of related topics.